jkenney0501/dbt_superstore_dim_model/README.md

 ## dbt Tests - Generic to Unit Testing

 Testing is one of the fundamental core pieces of dbt and is  software engineerning best pratice.
+Every model should incorporate at least a unique and/or not null test.
     - Keep in mind, we often dont need hundresedd of tests, we juwt need really good tests at the right moments!
     - Fundamaental tests like unique and not null a always a must and typically I use a thord party package called metatesting to ensure I have at least one of these for each model that I stage.
     - I dind its also vital to test values that should be greater than 0 or what woud  be considered an accepted value frjm the business (such as order status).
-    - I also like ot add a unit test for any logic that is considered advanced to test my assertions and catch any potential edge cases.
+    - I also like to add a unit test for any logic that is considered advanced to test my assertions and catch any potential edge cases.
 In this exmaple, I unit test my date dimenesion becasue it is complex and \
       I want to ensure my users are getting the required functionality for date searches.